ghartmann4/portfolio/index.md

 During my doctorate, I held a Digital Fellowship through the Graduate Center's Digital Initiatives (GCDI).
 In this capacity, I led workshops on digital skills, held consultations, ran the Python User Group, and helped develop various other projects and initiatives.
 In the summer of 2024, I taught the GC Summer Python Intensive.

 In my free time, I like to build things.
 Some of my coding projects can be found below!
+Here you can find [more about me.](./about-me)

 # Connect Four AI